Health literacy: Impact

-Health literacy is important in a community because it addresses health inequalities.
-It is no coincidence that individuals with lower levels of health literacy live, disproportionately, in communities with lower socio-economic standing.
+Health literacy influences individuals' ability to obtain, understand, and use health information, which in turn affects their ability to make informed to make health decisions, and thus directly addresses health inequalities.
+Individuals with lower levels of health literacy live, disproportionately, in communities with lower socio-economic standing.
 A barrier to achieving adequate health literacy for these individuals is a lack of awareness, or understanding of, information and resources relevant to improving their health.
-This knowledge gap arises from both patients being unable to understand information presented to them and hospitals' inadequate efforts and materials to address these literacy gaps.
+This knowledge gap arises from both people being unable to understand information presented to them and clinical sources providing inadequate resources to address these literacy gaps.
+Inadequate health literacy can lead to misunderstanding medical instructions, medication errors, missed appointments, and other adverse health outcomes.

-The levels of health literacy are considered adequate when the population has sufficient knowledge, skills, and confidence to guide their own health, and people are able to stay healthy, recover from illness, and/or live with disability or disease.
+The levels of health literacy are considered adequate when the population has sufficient knowledge, skills, and confidence to guide their own health, and people are able to stay healthy, recover from illness, and live with disability or disease.